jpverkamp/blog/content/other/2018-01-23-running-local-proxies-with-docker.md

 ## Setting up a TOR proxy

 Next up, we can use a TOR proxy.
 If you absolutely need a guarantee that none of your traffic is going to leak your identity (for any number of reasons), this is probably not the way you want to go.
 If that's the case, you should at least be running the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en).
-Or even better yet, run [Tails](https://tails.boum.org/) in a {{< wikipedia "virtual machine" >}} on a {{< wikipedia "burner laptop" >}}.
+Or even better yet, run [Tails](https://tails.boum.org/) in a [[wiki:virtual machine]]() on a [[wiki:burner laptop]]().

 However, if you're just looking for a basic / better than nothing level of anonymity--which I generally use for testing things that should be restricted to internal networks or behave differently on externals ones.